Elmo675/Talk-and-Dice/README.md

 [![Build Status](https://github.com/elmo675/diary/actions/workflows/CI.yml/badge.svg)](https://github.com/Elmo675/Diary/actions/workflows/CI.yml?query=workflow%3ACI)

-# Diary
+# Talk&Dice

-**Diary** is a web application which allows you to maitain your own diary in a simple, nice way.
-You can add friends who will see your diarys if you allow them to.
-You can make public diares which people around the world will be able to read and publish and of course you can make your own diary which will be available only to you.
+**Talk&Dice** is a web application which allows you to play dice games with your friends.
+Api will suport you with player cards, dice throwing, chat and many more.
+You will be able to create your own games or just download the existing ones.

 ## Instalation

 1. Git clone this repository to your main repository
-2. Create diaries_database in your MySql server
+2. Create sesion_database in your MySql server
 3. In main/resources/application.properties set up your connection with MySql server
 4. Run mvn package to create jar file